skteach/skteach.github.io/_pages/home.md

 ---
 {% include feature_row %}

-Hi I am Sahaja Katta.
-A, final year student of BFA in Animation from JNFAU.
+Hi, welcome to my portfolio site.
+I am a final year student of BFA in Animation from JNFAU.
 This website contains my work done during my internship with AyeAI.